 Hormone effects.
 Falling estrogen around the time of menopause drags down desire.
 Hot flashes, night sweats, and vaginal dryness can also crash sleep, mood -- and romance.
 If chemotherapy or having your ovaries removed thrusts you into menopause, you may have a harder time.
 It can cause more intense symptoms than the slower process of natural menopause.

 Partner problems.
 Marriage trouble may have put your sex drive in park -- not hormones.

 Other health troubles.
 Being depressed can be a leading sex-killer.
-Others include: anxiety, bladder control trouble, chronic illness, and drugs used to treat illnesses.
+Others include anxiety, bladder control trouble, chronic illness, and medications.